"False"

 Search the University Library catalogue

 3-4 scientific articles will be added as required reading, approx. 70 pages.
-In addition to the required reading for all, students will also read three articles or book chapters within one of the themes Gender, Emotions, Ethics, or Diversity.
-The additional literature will comprise approx. 80-100 pages per theme.
+In addition to the required reading for all, students will also read three articles or book chapters within one specific theme, The additional literature will comprise approx. 80-100 pages per theme.
 A selection of case material will also be added according to instructor's directives.

 Module 3